What Are Clinical Trials?

 Visit ClinicalTrials.gov to find the most up-to-date list of mesothelioma clinical trials and speak with your doctor to find out which qualifying trials may be the right course of treatment for you.

 It’s important to note that not every mesothelioma patient may be eligible to participate in a particular clinical trial.
 Each study has its own standards determining who can participate.
 Some clinical trials are only open to participants who have the disease that will be studied, while others may instead be looking for healthy participants.
 Still, other trials are limited to a specific group of people who are invited by the investigators to participate.
-Finally, many trials will include or exclude participants based on factors such as age, gender, race or ethnicity, the type of mesothelioma present (pleural, peritoneal, or pericardial), the stage of the disease (1–4), the cell type present in the tumor (epithelioid, sarcomatoid, or biphasic), previous treatment history, or other medical conditions.
+Finally, many trials will include or exclude participants based on factors such as age, gender, race or ethnicity, the type of mesothelioma present (pleural, peritoneal, or pericardial), the stage of the disease (1–4), the cell type present in the tumor (epithelioid, sarcomatoid, or biphasic), certain biomarkers, previous treatment history, or other medical conditions.

 Are Clinical Trials Safe?

 Clinical trials do involve a certain amount of risk — these are, after all, the first tests of new drugs on human subjects.
 However, all federally funded or conducted clinical trials are reviewed, approved, and monitored by an institutional review board, or IRB.
 These boards are made up of doctors, researchers, and members of the community.
 Their role is to ensure that the clinical trial is conducted in an ethical manner and that the rights and well-being of participants are protected.
 This includes making sure that the risk to participants is minimized.

 Some clinical trials are also monitored by data monitoring committees, or data safety and monitoring boards.
 In addition, various government agencies — including the Office of Human Subjects Research Protection and the Food and Drug Administration (FDA) — have the authority to oversee that clinical trial participants are adequately protected.